wso2/product-is/README.md

 ---

-Welcome to the WSO2 Identity Server 5.2.0 release.
+Welcome to the WSO2 Identity Server 5.2.0 Beta release.

 WSO2 Identity Server is an open source Identity and Entitlement management server.
 It supports a wide array of authentication protocols such as SAML 2.0 Web SSO, OpenID, OAuth 2.0/1.0a, OpenID Connect and WS-Federation Passive.